-As of September 30, 2020.
-The Fund's or the Master Fund's, as the case may be, annual contractual Management Fee under its investment management agreement with the Manager is 1.50% of the Fund's or the Master Fund's Managed Assets, as applicable.
-In light of the Shareholder Approval, the Investment Manager will waive its Management Fee and Incentive Fee from November 1, 2020 through the remaining life of the Funds.
-Additionally, prior to the Shareholder Approval, the Manager had agreed to waive its fees and/or reimburse expenses of the Fund to the extent the Fund's other expenses (with certain exceptions) exceed 0.35% of net assets (annualized).
-This arrangement was terminated following the Shareholder Approval.
+^{15.} Prior to the Shareholder Approval, the Fund's or the Master Fund's annual contractual Management Fee under its investment management agreement with the Manager was 1.50% of the Fund's or the Master Fund's Managed Assets, as applicable.
+Under such investment management agreement, the Master Fund also accrues a performance-based incentive fee to the Manager on a monthly basis throughout the fiscal year in an amount equal to 15% above a High Water Mark.
+Additionally, prior to the Shareholder Approval, the Manager had agreed to waive its fees and/or reimburse expenses of the Fund to the extent the Fund's other expenses (with certain exceptions) exceeded 0.35% of net assets (annualized).
+Following the Shareholder Approval, the Investment Manager waived its Management Fee and Incentive Fee, and the expense limitation and reimbursement arrangement was terminated, effective November 1, 2020 through the remaining life of the Funds.

-Please refer to footnote 6 on page 1 for information regarding portfolio leverage.
+^{6.} Please refer to footnote 6 on page 1 for information regarding portfolio leverage.

-Any distributions we make are at the discretion of the Board, considering factors such as our earnings, cash flow, capital needs and general financial condition and the requirements of Delaware law.
+^{17.} Any distributions we make are at the discretion of the Board, considering factors such as our earnings, cash flow, capital needs and general financial condition and the requirements of Delaware law.
 Throughout the dissolution, distributions may take the form of liquidating distributions, which may be in excess of current income and capital gains.